Demir Kapija: Demir Kapija Today

+Demir Kapija is a venue for sports and recreational activities.
+Mountaineers hike in the area to collect tea plants.
+Formerly, national and regional Kayak competitions were held here because of the nearby river rapids.
+There are also trails to hike to these points and to the ruins of the fortress Prosek.

+Demir Kapija is also home to the largest mental health institute in the state, The Specijalen Zavod.
+The Special Olympics team from this institute is well noted in football and track and field events.

 The former Yugoslav King Aleksandar Karadjordjevic had his summer home and winery built here.
 The winery is the oldest on the Balkans and still produces quality wines under the privately owned Agropin name.
 Newer wineries, like Popova Kula, have opened up additionally and paves the way for exports and economic stimulus of the region.
 Demir Kapija is also home to the flour mill Dekamel and has a modern farm for production of eggs known as Salmak.